The flu in a nutshell

 How can I protect myself from the flu?

-4. The World Health Organization (WHO), with its partners, closely monitors the influenza viruses circulating in humans and recommends a seasonal vaccine composition twice a year.(6) Flu immunisation (where vaccination causes a person’s body to become immune to flu) is especially important for people at higher risk of serious influenza complications, and for people who live with or care for high risk individuals.(7)
+4. The World Health Organization (WHO), with its partners, closely monitors the influenza viruses circulating in humans and recommends a seasonal vaccine composition twice a year.(9) Vaccination is especially important for people at higher risk of serious influenza complications, and for people who live with or care for high risk individuals.(10)